 Risk Estimate – an overview

 Decision-making is essential for being the project manager.
 Decisions typically require some kind of trade-off.
-When evaluating your decisions, assess whether the outcome is good or bad.
+When evaluating your decisions on project tasks, assess whether the outcome is good or bad.

 Estimation risk refers as an investor’s unpredictability regarding parameters associated with return and cash flow processes.
 Our data show that the observable properties of value and profit may differ from those rational investors see.
 Thus testing market efficiency.